The Human Truth Foundation

 ...

-The Gambia is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
-The Gambia does better than average for commentary in Human Rights Watch reports19 (amongst the highest in Africa) and in freethought20.
-When it comes to most other metrics, The Gambia does not do well.
-It does worse than average for eliminating modern slavery21 (still low for Africa), its average Freedom in the World rating (still low for Africa), its nominal commitment to Human Rights22, supporting personal, civil & economic freedoms23, supporting press freedom24 and in LGBT equality25.
-And finally, it falls into the worst-performing 20 for opposing gender inequality26.
+The Gambia is generally poor at ensuring human rights and freedom compared to the rest of the world.
+The Gambia does better than average when it comes to commentary in Human Rights Watch reports19 (one of the highest in Africa), supporting press freedom20 and in freethought21.
+But unfortunately The Gambia gets most other things wrong.
+It does worse than average for eliminating modern slavery22 (still low for Africa), its average Freedom in the World rating (still good for Africa), its nominal commitment to Human Rights23, supporting personal, civil & economic freedoms24 and in LGBT equality25.
+And finally, it falls into the worst 20 in opposing gender inequality26.
 Human rights in Gambia have greatly improved from 2017, since President Yahya Jammeh has been replaced with Adama Barrow and an era of authoritarian abuse is ending.27.
 Widespread reforms in multiple sectors have been instigated to support human rights, strengthen the judiciary and ensure media freedom27.
 There is still a lot of work to do.

 For tables, charts and commentary, see: